RPGroup-PBoC/mwc_growth/code/processing/growth_curves/20180221_r1_37C_glucose_O2_growth/README.md

 ---
-status:
+status: rejected
-reason:
+reason: Growth does not appear to be exponential and exceedingly long doubling time
 ---

-# 2018-02-21 Growth Measurement
+# 2018-02-21 Growth Measurement (Run 1)

 ## Purpose
-This experiment is the first pass at measuring the growth rate of the *E. coli* strains of interest in M9 + 0.5% glucose at 37°C.
+This experiment is the first pass at measuring the growth rate of the *E. coli* strains of interest in M9 + 0.5% glucose at 37°C. This experiment corresponds to the first run of growth, although the experiments were conducted concurrently.

 ## Strain information
 | Location | Plasmid | Genotype | Host Strain | Shorthand |